Lhx94As/E2E-language-diarization/README.md

  # Codes for paper:
  [[Interspeech 2021] End-to-End Language Diarization for Bilingual Code-switching Speech](https://www.isca-speech.org/archive/pdfs/interspeech_2021/liu21d_interspeech.pdf)

 I am trying to include the data preprocessing steps in this repo so that you can reproduce the results faster.
 But maybe after I complete my work for interspeech 2022.
-Hope our wokr help your research. -- Updated 2022 Jan
+Hope our work help your research. -- Updated 2022 Jan

 # Pls cite as follow if you referred to this work:
 > @inproceedings{liu21d_interspeech,